What is Alternative Energy: Types of Alternative Energy Sources

 Because the phrase “alternative energy” is a blanket term that takes into account more than 10 different sources, this is dependent on the specific energy source.

 Wind is one example of a cost-effective alternative source of energy.
 Because wind turbines are relatively cheap to build and require little maintenance, energy suppliers can offer lower prices as their outgoings are less.

 Besides wind farms, the top cheapest alternative energy source is solar.
 As mentioned before, the sun will always shine.
 Of course, some days will have longer periods of sun, and some countries will have this more often.

 So, how can you get these benefits?
-That’s what we do – we help everyday people make the switch to clean energy sources.
+That’s what we do – we help people sign up for clean energy.
 When you sign up, we’ll purchase Renewable Energy Certificates (a way to track energy generated from renewable sources) on your behalf and let your energy provider know you’ve made the switch.